We know the data.

 What they found was “marked and consistent differences in tumor immune responses between Black and White patients,” which, they say, “indicate an immunobiological basis for [Black patients’] more aggressive disease.”

-This increased understanding of the breast tumor microenvironment in some Black patients “may have clinical implications,” opening the opportunity for treatments like immune checkpoint inhibitors, a type of immunotherapy.
+This increased understanding of the breast tumor microenvironment in some Black patients “may have clinical implications,” such as immune checkpoint inhibitors, a type of immunotherapy.

 However, the study points out that clinical trials on immune checkpoint inhibitors currently have limited race-specific data.
 As such, researchers say increasing the “recruitment of racial and ethnic minorities into clinical trials is warranted to close the gaps in cancer disparities and to ensure that all groups of patients will benefit from advances in cancer therapeutics.”